Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

-We have discussed the proposed decomposition of the $d$-ary Toffoli gate, and showed that it is superior to other decomposition in the literature in terms of the depth as well as the number of ancilla qudits required.
+We have presented the proposed decomposition of a $d$-ary Toffoli gate, and showed that it is superior to other decomposition in the literature in terms of the depth as well as the number of ancilla qudits required.
 We have considered every gate to be ideal, and therefore, the success rate of the Grover's algorithm remains same as for any other decomposition of the Toffoli Gate.
 It has been shown in the literature that if the input state is an entangled state (e.g. GHZ or W state), then the success rate of the algorithm is $(1 - \frac{1}{n})^{n-1}$ where $n$ is the number of qudits \cite{chamoli2007success, Chamoli2007EvolutionOE, 10.1007/s11128-007-0057-2}.
-However, unlike \cite{chamoli2007success, Chamoli2007EvolutionOE, 10.1007/s11128-007-0057-2}, in this paper, we start the algorithm with the equal superposition of all the basis states, and hence the success probability is $\sim 1$ after $\sqrt{N}$ steps.
-In the following section, we show that the action of leakage error can lower the success rate of this algorithm.
-For Unitary model of the leakage error, we show that the success rate of the algorithm is lowered to some extent, whereas for the Erasure model the success rate drops exponentially with the number of qudits.
+However, unlike \cite{chamoli2007success, Chamoli2007EvolutionOE, 10.1007/s11128-007-0057-2}, in this article, we start the algorithm with the equal superposition of all the basis states, and hence the success probability is $\sim 1$ after $\sqrt{N}$ steps.

+Next, we address the action of various error models on our decomposition of $n$-qudit Toffoli gate.